Azure-Samples/azure-sql-db-fullstack-serverless-kickstart/README.md

 SERVER=<my-server>.database.windows.net;DATABASE=todo_v3;UID=<my_user_id>;PWD=<my_user_password>;
 ```

-replace the placeholder with the correct value for your database, username and password and you're good to go.
+Replace the placeholder with the correct value for your database, username and password and you're good to go.
 Make sure the database user specified in the connection string has enough permission to create objects (for example, make sure is a server administrator or in the db_owner database role).

-Please note that using the server administrator login is not recommended as way to powerful.
+Please note that using the server administrator login is not recommended as it is way to powerful.
 If you are testing this on a sample server that you'll not use for production purposes, that shouldn't be an issue.
-But if want to be on the safe side and implement a correct security process you can create a user that will be used only for running the deployment script:
+If you want to be on the safe side and implement a correct security process, then you can create a user that will be used only for running the deployment script:

 ```
 create user [deployment_user] with password = '<a_strong_password>';